jtr13/EDAVproject/README.md

 - [ ] 4.
 If it looks good, commit and push all changed files to GitHub.

-(You will need to repeat this sequence every time you wish to update the book online.)
+(You will need to repeat steps 2 and 4 every time you wish to update the book online.)

 ### Set up GitHub Pages